emptyKATSURA/Krastorio2-spaced-out/README.md

 ## Description:
 Version of Krastorio2 compatibile with Space Age DLC and Quality.
 ## Credits:
-Thanks to raigurd, Krastor and Linver for making original Krastorio2
+Thanks to raiguard, Krastor and Linver for making original Krastorio2

 ## Plans:
 - add a liquid mineral ocean moon rich in rare metals orbiting around Nauvis